team2393/FRC2022/README.md

 January 2022

-* January 8, get latest software .. onto a _new_ laptop, because wpilib has breaking changes, so need older setup for TShirt robot.
+* January 8, get latest software ..
+Note that wpilib has breaking changes, so need older setup for TShirt robot.
 The radio setup also requires the older software, https://docs.wpilib.org/en/latest/docs/yearly-overview/known-issues.html
 * Create skeleton robot code that does "nothing" but builds, uploads to RoboRIO, connects to drive station
 * See what's new in hardware.
 Do we need to order new controller, radio?
 Are there new motor controllers, motors, sensors, .. that we need?
 * Learn about motors, encoders
 * PID for position control
 * PID for speed control
+* Feedforward for 'SimpleMotor', 'Elevator', 'Arm'
 * Odometry, trajectory generation, autonomous drive with 'smashbot'
 * Vision processing on raspberry pi
 * Start skeleton software for any expected robot component: Lift?
 Arm?
 Gadget that detects color?